-Social Research (ICPSR), located at the University of Michigan.
+Students also have access to computing resources outside the University.
+The University is a member of the Inter-University Consortium for Political and Social Research (ICPSR), located at the University of Michigan.
 Membership in ICPSR provides faculty and students with access to a large library of data files, including public opinion surveys, cross-cultural data, financial data, and complete census data.
 The University is also a member of EDUCAUSE, a national consortium of colleges and universities concerned with computing issues.

-The University has an extensive collection of computing facilities that serve both academic and business needs.
-Wake Forest's network infrastructure includes a gigabit Ethernet backbone, 100 megabit switched connectivity to the desktop, and pervasive, 802.11a/g wireless connectivity in all classrooms and residence halls and most other campus buildings.
-Thirty LINUX servers and 36 Windows-based servers provide for business computing needs and services.
-A mix of 49 LINUX and AIX systems and 34 Windows-based systems provide for messaging, systems management, Internet, intranet, courseware, various re-search needs, and file and print services.
-A 130-node LINUX supercomputing cluster provides supercomputing services for math, computer science, physics, and other scientific research applications.
-These systems are available to students, faculty, and staff 24 hours a day through the Wake Forest University network or ISP connectivity.
+The University has an extensive collection of computing facilities serving both academic and business needs.
+An extensive set of LINUX and Windows-based systems provide for business, messaging, systems management, Internet, intranet, courseware, research, and file and print services for the University.
+A 182-node LINUX supercomputing cluster with 1300 processors and 60TB of storage provides supercomputing services for physics, biotechnology, mathematics, computer science, and other scientific research.
+These systems are available to students, faculty, and staff 24 hours a day through the Wake Forest University network or other ISP connectivity.
 All connections are protected by VPN and firewalls.